tochman/the_blue_print/chapters/09-1-build-optimization.md

 5. **Monitor real user performance**: Tools like Google Analytics can show actual impact
 :::

-## Measuring Success: How to Know Your Optimizations Worked
+## Measuring success: How to know your optimizations worked

 Optimization without measurement is just guessing.
 Here's how to validate that your changes actually improve user experience.

-### Performance Metrics That Matter {.unnumbered .unlisted}
+### Performance metrics that matter {.unnumbered .unlisted}

 **User-Centric Metrics:**